First Impressions Count: 7 Tips for Effective Entryway Staging

 4) Remove Sensitive Items

-Similarly, remove any items which could conceivably offend, particularly religious and political pictures or mementos.
+Similarly, remove any items that could conceivably offend, particularly religious and political pictures or mementos.
 If someone has differing views, it sets up an immediate feeling of confrontation.

 Be very thorough about this.
 Even something as minor as a leaflet or marked envelope on a side table can send strong subliminal feelings, so make every effort to create a neutral but welcoming atmosphere.